stevedatadog/katacoda-scenarios/datadog-201/assets/lms/1-exec-dash/about-executive-dashboards.md

   - How are business KPIs trending?
 Pretty good, as there are no anomalous negative events or trends in the **Bookings Completed** or **Active Users** time series graphs
   - What's the user experience for customers at the moment?
 Bad!
 The **Avg Latency** is red and the **Apdex Score** is **Unacceptable**
   - How long has this been happening?
 The **Load time median, p75 and p90** graph indicates at least an hour consistently
   - Why is this happening?
-There is a very high number of **Frontend web errors** during this period that is worth investing
+There is a very high number of **Frontend web errors** during this period that is worth investigating

 What to do with this information is up to the executive.
 They have good data readily available to make decisions with confidence.